 Any State Party to the Convention which finds that any other State Party is acting in breach of obligations deriving from the provisions of the Convention may lodge a complaint with the Security Council of the United Nations (Art.
 VI).
-In addressing such complaints, the Security Council has asked the Secretary-General to inquire into the validity of allegations concerning the use of, or threats to use, bacteriological weapons.
+The Security Council has asked the Secretary-General to inquire into the validity of allegations concerning the use of, or threats to use, bacteriological weapons.